 - Please contact Sharon Hobrla, firstname.lastname@example.org if you notice any errors which make this publication unusable.

 - We recommend that you also print this page and attach it to the printout of the article, to retain the full citation information.

 - This article was written and prepared by U.S. Government employees on official time, and is therefore in the public domain.

 CitationMcCullough, Deborah G.; Cappaert, D.L.; Poland, T.M.; Anulewicz, A.C.; Lewis, P.; Molongoski, J. 2008.
 Evaluation of non-invasive trunk sprays and trunk-injected emamectic benzoate.
 In: Mastro, Victor; Lance, David; Reardon, Richard; Parra, Gregory, comps.
 Emerald ash borer research and development meeting; 2007 October 23-24; Pittsburgh, PA.
 FHTET 2008-07.
 Morgantown, WV: U.S. Department of Agriculture, Forest Service, Forest Health Technology Enterprise Team: 40-42.

 - Using a cellular model to explore human-facilitated spread of risk of EAB in Minnesota

-- Host range of emerald ash borer
+- Temporal dynamics and drivers of landscape‐level spread by emerald ash borer